BenTMatthews/SpoonCMS/README.md

 ## Where is the data stored?

 For the first iteration, all data will be stored in a [LiteDB](https://github.com/mbdavid/LiteDB) instance.
 It is a fantastic small document database that is light and portable.
 I subscribe to the idea that content storage should be kept away from app/user storage, and this reflects that.
-The default path will store it in Data\DB folder, but you can specify a different path on the Configure event like so:
+The default path will store it in Data\DB folder, but you can specify a different path on the ConfigureServices event like so:

 ```
-public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+public void ConfigureServices(IServiceCollection services)
 {
     ...
-    SpoonDataWorker.connString = @"MyFolder\Storage\Spoon";
+    ISpoonData spoonData = new LiteDBData(@"MyFolder\Storage\Spoon");
     ...
 }
 ```